zot/go-fltk/README.md

 To install the library, run "make install".

-The example depends on the library being installed, so before building the example, you have to do make install.
-To build the example, run "make examples".
+To build the examples, run "make examples".

-If you change things in the library, sometimes it helps to run "make clean", because the dependencies for cgo_fltk.so don't always seem to work.

 If you want to eliminate the fltk-library from your directory, you can run "make clean-fltk".